SatelliteWP/rocket-nginx/README.md

 Then, newly added or modified sections will generate update configuration file (*.conf).

+Finally, **each time** you generate (or regenerate) the configurations files, you have to:

+1. Test it to make sure it did not produce any error:

+    `nginx -t`

+1. Reload the configuration:

+    `service nginx reload`

 ## <a name='debug'>Debug</a>
 You may want to check if your files are served directly by Nginx and not calling any PHP.
-To do that, open the `rocket-nginx.conf` file and change the debug value from:
+To do that, open the `rocket-nginx.ini` file and change the debug value from:

-`set $rocket_debug 0;`
+`debug = false`

 To:

-`set $rocket_debug 1;`
+`debug = true`

 The following header is present no matter if debug is set to 0 or 1:
   * **X-Rocket-Nginx-Serving-Static**: Did the configuration served the cached file directly (did it bypass WordPress): Yes or No.